Polytechnique Montréal: 1989 massacre

 On December 6, 1989, 25-year-old Canadian Marc Lépine entered the campus of Polytechnique Montréal and fatally shot 14 women, wounding 10 other women and four men before killing himself on campus.
-For more than 30 years, the massacre was the deadliest shooting incident in modern Canadian history, until April 2020, when a gunman slew 22 people in the Nova Scotia rampage.
+For more than 30 years, the massacre was the deadliest shooting incident in modern Canadian history, until April 2020, when a gunman killed 22 people in the Nova Scotia rampage.

 The Polytechnique massacre is commemorated by the Canadian government as the National Day of Remembrance and Action on Violence Against Women.